Planned care home closures

 Start by checking the terms of your contract to see what it says about ending the agreement or ‘service interruptions.’

 You are still entitled to a care needs assessment to help decide what type of care home may be most suitable for you.
 The council may then provide a list of other homes in the area, but you will usually be responsible for arranging to move to another care home, unless there is no one to help you.

 Unplanned closures at short notice

-It’s very rare that a major provider goes out of business, and it doesn’t automatically mean that all of the care homes it runs will close.
-Sometimes their care services will be taken over by another provider, with little impact on the day-to-day care of the residents.
+It’s very rare that a major provider goes out of business, and it doesn’t automatically mean that all the care homes it runs will close.
+Sometimes their care services will be taken over by another provider and has little impact on the day-to-day care of the residents.

 If you’re getting NHS Continuing Healthcare – where the NHS pay for all your fees – then the NHS must arrange alternative accommodation for you.